josephwright/josephwright.github.io/_posts/2009-10-22-automating-releases-to-ctan.md

 ## Unix make files

 Unix make files work somewhat differently to shell scripts.
 Each entry is a 'target', which is a file to create.
-I'm not going to explain in detail how they work, but in essense there are a series of fake 'files' which are the names of the settings you send to make (for example, `make ctan` needs a target called `ctan`).
+I'm not going to explain in detail how they work, but in essence there are a series of fake 'files' which are the names of the settings you send to make (for example, `make ctan` needs a target called `ctan`).
 As with the batch file, there are a series of blanks to fill in here to customise things.
 I'm also sticking with the idea that things are pretty basic: a `.dtx` file, a `.sty` file and some documentation, plus perhaps one or more example tex files.
 Hopefully the idea is pretty clear.
 By keeping as much as possible in variables, the idea is to avoid needing to change the bulk of the file to move from one package to another.
 As with the batch file, the entire thing is available here. to download.

 ```make
 ################################################################